jwplayer/jwplayer-documentation/docs/customization/css-skinning/skins_reference.md

 Prior to 7.7, the visual playlist is added by the player for all setups that have more than one playlist item.

+!!!
-#### Note: The visual playlist has been removed in JW Player 7.7 and has been replaced with the Discovery overlay
+The visual playlist has been removed in JW Player 7.7 and has been replaced with the Discovery overlay.
+!!!

 |CSS Class          | Definition |
 |-------------------|-----------|